Siphon880gh/work-day-scheduler/README.md

 Work Day Scheduler
 =====
-Assigned to Weng Fei Fung.
-A work day scheduler that lets you schedule events for the day.
+By Weng Fei Fung.
+Schedule your work day on a convenient one page app.

+You schedule events for the day.
 It'll break down the day into work hours which are color-coded to indicate past, present, or future.
 You can easily add events to hours and save them.
 The events will load back up the next time you open the app.

 Live Demo
 ---